MicrosoftDocs/visualstudio-docs/docs/ide/reference/application-page-project-designer-uwp.md

 **Assembly Information**&mdash;Choosing this button displays the [Assembly Information dialog box](../../ide/reference/assembly-information-dialog-box.md).

 **Package Manifest**&mdash;Choosing this button opens the manifest designer.
+The manifest designer can also be accessed by choosing the _Package.appxmanifest_ file in **Solution Explorer**.
 For more information, see [Configure a package with the manifest designer](/windows/uwp/packaging/packaging-uwp-apps#configure-an-app-package).

 ## Targeting section